simbabque/Mojo-Log-Colored/README.md

 Takes a hash reference with the five log levels as keys and strings of colors as values.
 Refer to [Term::ANSIColor](https://metacpan.org/pod/Term::ANSIColor) for more information about what kind of color you can use.

+You can turn off coloring for specific levels by omitting them from the config hash.

+    $log->colors(
+        {
+            fatal => "bold green on_red",
+        }
+    );

+The above will only color fatal messages.
+All other levels will be in your default terminal color.

 ## format

     my $cb = $log->format;